 How Do You Find a Good Personal Injury Attorney in Texas?

-When you’ve been injured and you’re looking for legal help, you want to know that the person in your corner is well-qualified for the job.
+When you’ve been injured and are looking for legal help, you want to know that the person in your corner is well-qualified for the job.

 Bill Dippel, a personal injury attorney at the Law Offices of William Kenneth C. Dippel in Dallas, adds that you should feel comfortable communicating with the attorney right from the start.
 “Is your lawyer listening to you?
 Are they responding directly to questions you have?
 Did they do a good job of describing how the process will work?” he asks.
 “It’s really a comfort-level issue.”

-When browsing attorneys, Brogdon and Dippel recommend finding those who are board-certified in personal injury, as well as members of—or leaders in—legal organizations.
 “Board certification is a rigorous process that requires a certain amount of trials, references… continuing legal education,” Dippel says.
 “I think it’s something clients overlook.”

 Adds Brogdon, “The types of memberships that would be important in my view include, for example, the American Board of Trial Advocates, the American College of Trial Lawyers, the International Academy of Trial Lawyers, the International Society of Barristers and the Texas Trial Lawyers Association.”

 Questions to Ask When You Interview a Lawyer